 What Is The Size Of A Standard Crib Quilt?

 While there aren’t any hard and fast rules about what size a baby quilt must be as quilters can easily make them as small or as big as they want to, there are some common sizes that quilters generally choose from.
 These common sizes are great to consider, especially if a quilter is going to be using a kit or is going to be working out of a book.
-No matter the size chosen, the important thing is that the quilt was made with love.
+No matter the chosen size, the important thing is that the quilt was made with love.

 36” x 52”

 This is a large quilt and an accepted size because it fits easily over standard crib mattresses.
 However, the thing to remember about quilts for babies is that they are not recommended for use when a child is sleeping.
-They are great to put in the crib to add beauty to the nursery and to complete the room but can cause a danger.
+They are great to put in the crib to add beauty to the nursery and to complete the room but can cause danger.

 That being said, this is still a great size as it will grow with the baby and can be used on a toddler bed.
 It also is large enough to make a huge play mat for children who are on the floor and can be taken on the go to be used as a picnic blanket.